 It centralizes data throughout the company and allows for the automation of a lot of business management processes while syncing up sales and inventory with Shopify.
 From customer orders, it is possible to automatically schedule manufacturing operations according to materials availability, vendor lead time, and available production capacity.

 When the products are ready for shipment, it is reflected in Shopify as well.
-Stock is synchronized, production costs and sales are reflected in the accounting module.
+Stock is synchronized, and production costs and sales are reflected in the accounting module.

 The system also allows for analyzing business performance, creating both material and product kits, managing barcodes, and many more inventory management tools.